aliutkus/beads-presentation/README.md

 ## Running the presentation

 I am using the `RISE` framework.
 For some reason, it only works well on chromium for me, not firefox that has some cache problems.

+There is some issue that is not fixed yet, and that is displaying a warning: `nbagg.transparent is deprecated and ignored.
+Use figure.facecolor instead.`.
+You can fix this issue using the trick [https://github.com/matplotlib/jupyter-matplotlib/issues/41#issuecomment-377339581](there).

 ## References